🧠Working With AI the Right Way | Knowledge Boundaries & Assumption Control — Chapter Eight

 Say What You Don’t Know

-Stating uncertainty is not weakness.
-It is instruction.
+Stating uncertainty is instruction.

 “I don’t understand this step.”